UPSC Notes on Delhi Sultanate Architecture: Innovations, Features & More

 The Delhi Sultanate era was marked by significant cultural developments, resulting in a rich and diverse cultural landscape.

 • Language and Literature: Persian became the court language and was widely used in administration, literature, and poetry.
 The influence of Persian literature and poetry was profound, and many Persian works were translated into local languages.
-The development of Urdu, a blend of Persian, Arabic, Turkish, and local dialects, began during this period.
+The development of Urdu, a blend of Persian, Arabic, Turkish, and regional dialects, began during this period.

 • Art and Music: The Sultanate period saw the patronage of various art forms, including painting, calligraphy, and music.
 The Sultans supported the arts, leading to the flourishing of miniature painting and the development of unique Indo-Islamic calligraphic styles.